Enyxiel760/tictactoe-engine-cli/README.md

 # ❌🅾️ Python Tic-Tac-Toe (Console Game)

-This is a fully functional, turn-based, two-player game of Tic-Tac-Toe designed to run directly in the command line.
+A fully functional, turn-based Tic-Tac-Toe game playable in the command line.
+Supports both 1-player (vs AI) and 2-player modes, with multiple AI difficulty levels and a clean, test-driven architecture

 ## Table of Contents